1 Qian2 乾

 Commentary on the image (Da Xiang Zhuan): The heavens perform with perseverance, in accordance with which a gentleman exerts himself strongly and tirelessly.

-Hexagram Qian is a new start full of creative power, which is fundamental to initiation.
-It will progress smoothly like its masculine lines appearing one after another along the timeline.
-However, the clouds flying in the wake of the dragon require cold wind to produce rain, and the masculine of Qian needs the feminine of Kun to give birth to life.
-Therefore Qian must act strongly without tiring until the end of the hexagram where it starts changing and femininity appears.
+Hexagram Qian2 is a new start which is full of creative power and fundamental to initiation.
+It will progress smoothly as its masculine lines orderly appear along the timeline.
+However, the clouds flying in the wake of the dragon require cold wind to produce rain, and the masculine of Qian2 needs the feminine of Kun to give birth to life.
+Therefore Qian2 must act strongly without tiring until the end of the hexagram where it starts changing and femininity appears.
 Persistence bears fruit.

-Qian behaves like Heaven; it will progress smoothly.
-However its actions must be appropriate for all concerned, and it must persevere in its goals.
+Qian2 behaves like Heaven, therefore it will progress smoothly.
+However, its actions must be appropriate for all concerned and it must persevere in its goals.

-The four virtues of hexagram Qian can also be interpreted as creation, smooth progress, harvest and benefit, as well as preservation.
+The four virtues of hexagram Qian2 can also be interpreted as creation, smooth progress, harvest and benefit, as well as preservation.
 These can be likened to spring, summer, autumn and winter in terms of sprouting, prosperous growth, maturity and harvest, and proper storage to maintain vitality.
-The four virtues of Qian are unconditional, but to persist in maintaining what has been achieved is the most important as its virtues can then recur continually, like the seasons following each other endlessly.
+The four virtues of Qian2 are unconditional.
+To persist in maintaining what has been achieved is the most important aspect as its virtues can then recur continually, like the seasons following each other endlessly.

 All the lines of hexagram Qian are masculine Yang.
 The dragon is symbolic of pure masculine; therefore it is used to explain the behaviour of the lines.
 In China, the dragon is a sacred animal and represents mighty prestige like that of a king.
 It is essentially dynamic, like the power of Nature.
 It flies in the sky but lives in the water; its snake-like body with raptors' claws comes from the zigzag image of lightning.
 The fish scales on its body are associated with the showering rain which originates in the water it inhabits.

-The lines of hexagram Qian develop along the timeline from the incubation stage (in the earthly domain of positions 1 and 2) to the developing stage (i.e. the human domain at positions 3 and 4), and then from the developed stage (i.e. the heavenly domain at position 5 and 6) to the everlasting stage (i.e. the changing Qian, where all the masculine lines start changing to feminine yet masculinity still exists).
-The I Ching commences with hexagram Qian which possesses creativity, so it acts like the leader and founder.
-The changing of Qian to Kun (submissiveness and receptiveness) unveils the ultimate significance of the hexagram, i.e. all leaders living together in peace.
+The lines of hexagram Qian2 develop along the timeline from the incubation stage (in the earthly domain of positions 1 and 2) to the developing stage (i.e. the human domain at positions 3 and 4), and then from the developed stage (i.e. the heavenly domain at position 5 and 6) to the everlasting stage (i.e. the changing Qian2, where all the masculine lines start changing to feminine yet masculinity still exists).
+The I Ching commences with hexagram Qian2 which possesses creativity, so it acts like the leader and founder.
+The changing of Qian2 to Kun (submissiveness and receptiveness) unveils the ultimate significance of the hexagram, i.e. all leaders living together in peace.

 The 1st line

 Line 1 is a hidden dragon as position 1 is within the domain of earth and under the ground.
-Although masculine tends to move, in the beginning phase line 1 lacks knowledge of how to perform in its role to achieve its goal.
-Additionally, there is no access (i.e. neither a correlate nor a friendly neighbour) available in front.
-Now that it is in a place right to it (positions 1, 3 and 5 are designated for masculine lines), it should remain still.
+Although masculine tends to move, there is no access (i.e. neither a correlate nor a friendly neighbour) available in front.
+On the other hand, in the beginning phase line 1 lacks knowledge of how to perform in its role to achieve its goal.
+Now that it is in a place right to it (positions 1, 3 and 5 are designated for masculine lines), it is better for it to remain still or leave it here.

-Commentary on the image (Xiao Xiang Zhuan): A hidden dragon (ought) not to act, as the masculine (stays) at the bottom (or below the ground).
+Commentary on the image (Xiao Xiang Zhuan): A hidden dragon and not to act (or use it), which is because the masculine stays at the bottom (or below the ground).

 The dragon lives in the water and flies in the sky.
-Under the ground is not its territory.
+Under the ground is not its territory and where its ability is limited to that of a snake.

-Enlightenment through nine one (i.e. line 1 when it is cast as the old masculine (9) and starts changing to feminine): to conceal one's ambitions or accept temporary setbacks and bide one's time.
-The dragon hides underground, signifying that it is not yet the right time.
-One should maintain one’s aspirations without taking action.
-Should this line fail to stop its movement and change to feminine, the hexagram would become Gou (44), to meet unexpectedly.
-Here the masculine encounters a vigorous feminine, signaling an emerging crisis.
+Enlightenment through nine one (i.e. line 1 when it is cast as the old masculine (9) and starts changing to feminine): 1) to withhold one's ambitions and bide one's time, or 2) not to use what is in mind.
+The dragon hides underground signifying that it is not yet the right time (to act or to use it).
+One should remain still and take no action.
+Should this line fail to stop its movement and change to feminine, the hexagram would become Gou (44), to meet unexpectedly, where the masculine encounters a vigorous feminine, signaling a crisis is emerging.

 The 2nd line

-Text: The dragon appears in the field; it is advantageous (or appropriate) to see a great lord (i.e. a person who has power to influence the future of others).
+The dragon appears (見xian4) in the field; it is advantageous (or appropriate) to see (見jian) a great lord (i.e. a person who has power to influence the future of others).

 Line 2 is in the earthly domain as well but on the ground, like a dragon appearing in a field.
 It is in a phase where the line is just starting its designated mission, i.e. it is ready to take action but what can be accomplished is still limited.
 Although it is at the position that correlates with line 5 at the king's position, it isn't right for the position as positions 2, 4 and 6 are designated for feminine lines.

-Commentary on the image: The dragon appears in the field; (its) virtue will be widespread.
+Commentary on the image: The dragon appears in the field, whereby its virtue will be widespread.

 The 3rd line

-Text: A gentleman is Qian and Qian (i.e. doubly persevering in exerting himself) for the entire day, as well as vigilant and cautious at night; (the status is of) sternness and cruelty (but with) no calamity (or fault).
+A gentleman is Qian2 and Qian2 (i.e. doubly persevering in exerting himself) for the entire day, as well as vigilant and cautious at night (夕惕若); the status is of sternness and cruelty (厲) but with no calamity (无咎).

 Line 3 reaches the domain of humans, and the dragon enters in the form of a gentleman.
 It is at the position for marching upward (from the lower trigram to the upper one, and from low to higher society).
 The masculine tends to move; therefore line 3 is eager to advance.
 However, it moves back and forth between the lower and the upper trigrams as there is no access avail-able for it to go upward and land (i.e. no correlate or friendly neighbour in front).